-In an online shop, the shopping cart cookie or in a member area, the login status cookie can be considered essential.
-In both cases, without the cookie, the usefulness of the website would be fundamentally impaired, as the visitor would neither be able to add products to their shopping cart nor access the members’ area.
+The login status cookie can be considered essential.
+Without the cookie, the usefulness of the website would be fundamentally impaired, as the visitor would not be able to access the members’ area.

 Google Fonts is a service that allows aesthetic fonts to be displayed on websites even if they are not installed on the user’s computer or mobile device.
 In the process, data is transmitted to Google and in some cases cookies are set or read.

 Practically, everyone would probably agree that these cookies are essential because a website with a standard font looks entirely different from one with a beautiful and matching font.
 Legally, however, the user of your website has no functional disadvantages if the website looks less pretty.
 In addition, as the operator of the website, you technically have the option of delivering fonts from your server and therefore not transmitting any data to Google.

 As a result of these arguments, it is legally disputed whether services such as Google Fonts can be considered essential.
 At the time of writing, there has not yet been a supreme court decision on this.

 If you want to be on the safe side, you should rather classify such cookies as non-essential!